copilot-emacs/copilot.el/readme.md

 2. Setup `copilot.el` as described in the next section.

 3. Login to Copilot by `M-x copilot-login`.
-You can also check the status by `M-x copilot-diagnose`.
+You can also check the status by `M-x copilot-diagnose` (`NotAuthorized` means you don't have a valid subscription).

 4. Enjoy!